High Intensity Focused Ultrasound (HIFU)

 Pre-treatment Preparation: Before surgery, the patient will undergo several tests, such as blood tests, imaging studies, and sometimes a biopsy.

 During the Procedure: The procedure is performed under general anesthesia; focused waves are delivered to the targeted area by inserting the HIFU device into the rectum.
-Around 2 to 3 hours is taken in the complete procedure.
+The procedure takes around 2 to 3 hours.

 Post-procedure Recovery: Patients are monitored closely and usually return home the same day or the next day and can return to their normal activities within a few days with minimal discomfort.